villyg/villyg.github.io/hobbies/golf/_posts/2025-08-05-Building-a-golf-simulator-part-2.md

 A golf simulator can cost anywhere from a few thousand dollars to the price of a luxury car.
 It was crucial for me to set a realistic budget from the start.

-I've broken my budget into the four core components:
+I've broken my budget into the following core components:
 1.  **Launch monitor & software:** The brains of the operation.
 2.  **Enclosure & screen:** The physical structure.
 3.  **Projector & PC:** The visuals.